Daphne Lee: Foulden Maar

 Lee has published both scholarly research as well as a book on the fossils of Foulden Maar.
 Lee was a vocal opponent of the proposed mining of Foulden Maar.

 Awards

 Lee was awarded the Geoscience Society of New Zealand McKay Hammer Award in 2017.
+In November 2024, Lee was made an honorary life member of the Geoscience Society of New Zealand, with the citation noting her “significant contributions to the Society’s endeavours to improve geological education in New Zealand schools and her sustained support of GSNZ throughout her distinguished career.